Nordix/metal3-docs/docs/user-guide/src/capm3/node_reuse.md

   name: test1-controlplane
   namespace: metal3
 spec:
-  nodeReuse: True
+  nodeReuse: true
   template:
     spec:
       image:
-      ...
 ```

 There could be two Metal3MachineTemplate objects, one referenced by KubeadmControlPlane for control plane nodes, and the other by MachineDeployment for worker node.
 Before performing an upgrade, user must set `nodeReuse` field to **true** in the desired Metal3MachineTemplate object where hosts targeted to be reused.
 If left unchanged, by default, `nodeReuse` field is set to **false** resulting in no host reusing being performed in the workflow.
-If you would like to know more about the internals of controller logic, please check the original proposal for the feature [here](https://github.com/metal3-io/metal3-docs/blob/main/design/cluster-api-provider-metal3/node_reuse.md)
+If you would like to know more about the internals of controller logic, please check the original proposal for the feature [over here](https://github.com/metal3-io/metal3-docs/blob/main/design/cluster-api-provider-metal3/node_reuse.md)

 Once `nodeReuse` field is set to **true**, user has to make sure that scale-in feature is enabled as suggested above, and proceed with updating the desired fields in KubeadmControlPlane or MachineDeployment to start a rolling upgrade.